Healthy Homes Assessment Takapuwahia

 Home Assessments Takapuwahia for Rental Properties

-There are numerous things to look over when conducting the home evaluation to determine if your rental property is in compliance with the requirements of the Healthy Homes Standard.
-The most common are:
+There are numerous concerns to look over when conducting an house assessment to see if your rental property is in compliance with the minimum requirements of the Healthy Homes Standard.
+There are a few examples:

 • Do you have enough drainage? stopping of draughts?

-The consequences of not having the Healthy Home with regard to regulations under the Residential Tenancies Act and consequently being in the wrong of a tenant solutions ruling can have a significant impact for property managers and landlords.
-For expert assistance, get in touch now and schedule your rental property home evaluation.
+The repercussions of not having a Healthy Home in accordance with regulations under the Residential Tenancies Act and consequently being in the wrong of an tenancy solutions ruling can have a significant impact for property managers and landlords.
+For expert guidance, contact us now and schedule your rental properties home assessment.

 home assessments for rental properties